 Blood is pumped out of the left ventricle into the aorta, passing through progressively smaller arteries until it reaches the capillary beds of the skin, muscle brain, and internal organs.

-- Heart murmur – An abnormal sound of the heart caused by a number of conditions such as hypertrophic cardiomyopathy.
+An abnormal sound of the heart caused by several conditions such as hypertrophic cardiomyopathy.
 Sometimes it is innocent, with no known cause.

-- Acquired heart disease – These are not present at birth but develop at some point in the cat’s lifetime.
-They may be primary, or secondary to diseases such as hyperthyroidism or kidney disease.
+These are not present at birth but develop at some point in the cat’s lifetime.
+They may be primary, or secondary to conditions such as hyperthyroidism or kidney disease.

 - To check the pulse, feel for the femoral artery which is located close to the surface on the inside of the thigh at the groin.